What is the difference between a storyboard artist and a concept artist?

 Other Questions about Storyboard Artist

-- What is a storyboard artist?
+How important is a strong portfolio for a storyboard artist?